Azure Functions Rest API Example C#

 GetAllProducts: [GET] http://localhost:7071/api/products

-how to create api with azure functions using visual studio
+how to create api in azure

 {